aekazakov/genome-depot/admin.md

 ```
 python manage.py update_tags [-i] [-t]
 ```
 Assigns one or more tags to genomes listed in a text or a tab-separated file.
-For format of the iput file, see description of the run_annotation_pipeline command.
+For the format of the input file, see description of the run_annotation_pipeline command.

 Parameters: